 You might think that an adult day program or other respite program isn’t worth the cost because they’re only getting supervision.

-But most programs are filled with kind-hearted staff and engaging activities.
+But most programs are staffed by kind-hearted professionals and offer engaging activities.

 Of course, the quality of each program will vary, so it’s a good idea to observe a few to find one you like.